VoylinsGamedevJourney/gde_gozen/COMPILE_INFO.md

 [EasyMenu](https://github.com/VoylinsGamedevJourney/easy_menu) is a tool I made myself to help people compile the software which I make.
 You can get the working version from the [release section](https://github.com/VoylinsGamedevJourney/easy_menu/releases) on the repo.

+Add the executable to the GDE GoZen folder, or open the `easy_menu.conf` file with the executable.
 You will need to press the buttons to update the git submodules and also enable `(Re)compile FFmpeg` on your first build.
 Also same as for building using `build.py`, read the GPL part as this is important to know before selecting it.

 ## Using the command line